 NRM’s GrainCheck service was launched in 2020 following several years of work with ADAS on the Yield Enhancement Network (YEN) project and to coincide with the RB209 recommendation for routine grain analysis.
 The test is suitable for cereals, oilseeds and pulses and should be interpreted alongside soil and tissue test results to give a full understanding of the effectiveness of crop nutrition programmes.

-A range of products is available; these claim to enable more efficient nutrient uptake, so allow less nutrient to be used.
+A range of products are commercially available that claim to enable more efficient nutrient uptake, allowing less nutrient to be applied as fertiliser.

 YEN Nutrition brings together those wanting to achieve more precise crop nutrition.
 High fertiliser prices now make this vital.
 Assuming that 'crops know best' engagement in YEN Nutrition starts by benchmarking grain nutrients to show those that were limiting (or excessive) for each crop.

 Share your ideas and experience of how to improve nutrient efficiency and reduce dependence on artificial fertilisers

 Cover crops are grown primarily to ‘protect or improve’ soils between periods of regular crop production.
 They can be effective at improving soil functions by increasing soil nutrient and water retention, improving soil structure/quality, reducing the risk of soil erosion, surface run-off and diffuse pollution by providing soil cover and by managing weeds or soil-borne pests.

 GrassCheckGB is a grass monitoring project involving 50 dairy, beef and sheep farms.
 Growth and quality data is published weekly throughout the growing season

 Mercury Environmental Systems Ltd. is a commercial organisation developing value-added applications from space-based data.
 The company’s core offering is the provision of data to aid farming, ecological and environmental decision-making, which is produced via a crop model that is constrained by satellite data.